napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 This is **far** easier if you already have an sdist published to PyPI.

-The next article in this series is [Version management](./article-3-version-management.md).
+The next topic in this series is [Version management](./3-version-management.md).